Beramos/DS-Julia2925/index.md

 - **external members**: EUR 250 (priority of participation will be given to PhD students of Ghent University).

 We also provide a limited number of free slots for *master students*.
 Please contact the [organisers](mailto:michiel.stock@ugent.be) if you want to join.

-10% of the profit will donated to [Julia computing](https://juliacomputing.com/) who ensure the continuous development of this language.

 ![Julia computing logo](img/logojulcom.svg)